MicahParks/websocket-pubsub/README.md

 allowed: JSON, protobuf, gob, etc. The Go datatype used is `[]byte`.

 The examples below do not cover some more advanced use cases.
 Using the `clients.Options` data structure, a client name can be specified, as well as custom websocket dialer or initial headers to the dialing request.
+Each client is assigned a UUID on the pubsub server side to uniquely identify clients in the logs.

 Full publisher example:
 ```go